VishuKalier2003/Quantum-Teleportation/Theory/readme.md

 ### ${Performing \space Quantum \space Teleportation}$

 We take two Qbits and two Classical Bits for measuring the Qbits at a particular instance.
 Then, we apply a Hadamard Gate to provide superposition to a Qbit.
+Since control negation gate changes the state of the Qbit as per the input Qbit value.
+Thus, the two Qbits enter into a Superposition state.

 -----